jb-auvinet/insightconnect-plugins/plugins/cisco_umbrella_destinations/help.md

 # Description

-Cisco Umbrella Destinations allows users to manage, block, and allow network destinations based on policies within their organization.
+This plugin utilizes the Cisco Umbrella Destination Lists API to provide a consistent way to programmatically manage access to network destinations, and you can block or allow a destination based on the policies applied to the identities within your organization

 # Key Features

-* Create destination lists
-* Modify existing destination lists
+Identify key features of plugin.

 # Requirements

-* API Key and Secret Key from Cisco Umbrella
+* Example: Requires an API Key from the product
-* Cisco Umbrella organization ID
+* Example: API must be enabled on the Settings page in the product's user interface

 # Supported Product Versions

-* 2022-01-31
+_There are no supported product versions listed._

 # Documentation